Salaamun alaykum, dear readers!

 - Just don’t wear one in Iran or other places where it is illegal.

-The same standard applies to digital settings such as YouTube, Instagram, Facebook, and more; if the outfit does not violate social media guidelines and does not cause her to experience any social harm in real life, then it can be worn.
+The same standard applies to digital settings such as YouTube, Instagram, Facebook, and more; if the outfit does not violate social media guidelines and does not cause her to experience harm in real life, then it can be worn.

 Men’s Dress Code